-Cat lovers who are not actively involved in the Cat Fancier's Association or other breed registries often are confused about identifying terms of cats, such as purebred, DSH, and tabby.
+Cat lovers who are not actively involved in the Cat Fancier's Association or other breed registries often are confused about identifying terms of cats, such as purebred, domestic shorthair, or tabby.

-Because there seems to be such a general fixation on breeds, the purpose of this article is to clarify the difference in semantics so that the uninitiated cat lover will have a better understanding of these terms.
+Because there seems to be some confusion, we're going to clarify the difference in semantics so that the uninitiated cat lover will have a better understanding of these terms.

 Breeds, "Purebred," and Pedigree

 A cat must have a traceable lineage going back several generations to be registered as a pedigreed cat.
-The term "purebred" is not used by breeders or the cat fancy in general but is a popular term among the general public.
+The term "purebred" is not used by breeders or cat associations but is a popular term among the general public.

 - Mixed Breed: This term is most often used when a cat has identifiable features which might indicate a "purebred" cat is somewhere in its background.
 Commonly seen mixed breeds in shelters include Maine Coon mix, Persian mix, and Siamese mix.

-Cats, both pedigreed and domestic, come in a rainbow of colors and patterns.
-These are all a matter of genetics, so a calico mother might give birth in one litter to calico, tabby, and solid or bicolored kittens, depending on her genetic background and the background of the male cat(s) that fathered the litter.
-Cats, come in three basic colors (called "self" by geneticists): red (commonly called "orange," or sometimes affectionately referred to as "ginger," or "marmalade"), black, and white.
+Cats, both pedigreed and domestic shorthairs, come in a rainbow of colors and patterns.
+These are all a matter of genetics and development in-utero, so a calico mother might give birth to calico, tabby, and solid or bicolored kittens in the same litter, depending on her genetic background and the background of the male cat(s) that fathered the litter.
+Cats, come in three basic solid colors (called "self" colors by geneticists): red (commonly called "orange," or sometimes affectionately referred to as "ginger," or "marmalade"), black, and white.

-- Tabbies: Tabby cats constitute the oldest and most common pattern seen and are one of the most popular.
+- Tabbies: Tabby cats have some of the most common patterns and are some of the most popular.
 They are easily differentiated by their stripes, whorls, and spots ( the latter generally found on their tummies) and each pattern has a distinct name.
 Striped tabbies are often referred to as "tiger," for obvious reasons.
-They are also known as "mackerel tabbies."
-The round bulls-eye marking on the sides of a tabby identifies it as a "classic" tabby.
-While spotted tabbies sometimes crop up in "barn cats," they are also found in breeds, such as the Ocicat and the American Bobtail.
+Depending on the specific pattern, the striped tabbies may be referred to as a Mackerel tabbies or Classic tabbies.
+Spotted tabbies are another official variety and while Spotted tabbies sometimes crop up in a domestic shorthair, they are also often found in certain breeds, such as the Ocicat, Bengal, Savannah, and the American Bobtail.
 Other patterns described for tabbies include the Ticked tabby, and Orange tabby, all of which have beautiful and unique patterns.
 Tabbies may also wear white "accessories," such as a bib, vest, or "boots."
 Thus, they could be described as a "tabby with white."

 - Solids: Solid colored cats come in four basic colors, plus "dilute" colors of each.